 Beans, peas and lentils

 Naturally very low in fat and high in fibre, protein, vitamins and minerals.
-Nuts are high in fibre but do contain high level of fat, so eat in moderation!
+Nuts are high in fibre but do contain a high level of fat, so eat in moderation!

 Oils and spreads